eemokey/eemokey.github.io/_projects/1_project.md

 I was a student in MCB 50: The Immune System and Disease in Spring 2019.

-My favorite non-CS class.
+My favorite non-CS class

-This page contains my whiteboard and chalkboard review matieral of each module's concepts for study group (when we were actually studying).
+This page contains my whiteboard and chalkboard review matieral of each module's concepts.

- Highlights can be found below (in the order of how sore my writing arm was after).
+Highlights can be found below

- All of my review materials can be found in this linked google drive <a href="https://getbootstrap.com/docs/4.4/layout/grid/">here</a>.
+See all review materials in this linked google drive <a href="https://getbootstrap.com/docs/4.4/layout/grid/">here</a>.

+Note: These materials were created to practice my board writing skills, taking advantage of available boards during study hangouts (when we were actually studying).
+I've learned the best free chalk can be found in Wheeler

 <div class="row">